 - skin, nerve, and muscle biopsies

-Imaging tests may include computed tomography (CT scan), X-rays, or magnetic resonance imaging (MRI).
+Imaging tests may include a CT scan, X-rays, or magnetic resonance imaging (MRI).

 Peripheral neuropathy can cause permanent damage to nerves if untreated.
 Treatment will target the cause if it can be determined.

-In idiopathic neuropathy, treatment revolves around symptom management.
+Treatment of idiopathic neuropathy revolves around symptom management.
 Options include over-the-counter and prescription medications, physical therapy, and occupational therapy.

 Lifestyle choices can help to improve day-to-day functioning.
-It is important to maintain a healthy weight through a balanced diet rich in vitamins and nutrients.
-Plenty of rest and exercise to tone and strengthen muscles are also important.
-Not smoking and keeping alcohol consumption to a minimum may also help.
+It’s important to maintain a healthy weight through a balanced diet rich in vitamins and nutrients.
+It’s also important to get plenty of rest and exercise to tone and strengthen your muscles.
+Quitting smoking and keeping alcohol consumption to a minimum is healthy and may also help with your neuropathy.

 Living with a chronic illness can lead to anxiety and stress.
-Sometimes, talking with someone who lives with the same condition can be helpful.
-People experience trouble coping with idiopathic neuropathy can be referred to local neuropathy support groups by a hospital or doctor.
+It can be helpful to talk with someone who lives with the same condition.
+Your doctor can refer you to a local neuropathy support group for additional support.